Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 You are right in your assumption that income plays a big role.
 But don't underestimate that how much you have left at the end of the month depends on your money habits.

-In Switzerland, there are many so-called HENRYs (High Earner Not Rich Yet), i.e. people who earn a lot, but also spend far too much, invest and save far too little and therefore in the long term No money on the side despite high income have.
+In Switzerland, there are many so-called HENRYs (High Earner Not Rich Yet), i.e. people who earn a lot but also spend far too much, invest and save far too little and therefore have no money on the side in the long term despite a high income.

 If you earn at least a middle-class income but do not yet have a high net worth, I heartily recommend the FinanceTimetable!

-But what if your earnings are really bad and your Increase income would you like?
-Then here are 3 tips for a better result in your comparison to the median wage by age with your colleagues:
+But what if you're earning really badly and want to increase your income?
+Then I have 3 tips for you here for a better result in your comparison with the median salary by age with your colleagues:

 In order to improve your negotiating position, it is important to constantly to further your education in your field of expertise and be among the best.
 By broadening your expertise, you can not only acquire trusted expertise, but also Confident in the next salary negotiation go.